Local Development

 Environment Variables

-For local development, the defaults work without any configuration.
-If you need to customize behavior, you can set these optional environment variables:
+For local development, the defaults work without configuration.
+Optional variables:

 VariableDefaultDescription